clutchitggs/clutchitggs/README.md

 Licensed Master Electrician with two years of hands-on field experience troubleshooting industrial electro-mechanical automation before moving into critical facilities.
 Completing a B.Sc. in Electrical Engineering (power track) at HIT, expected 2027.

-Outside of work I build embedded and software projects, from real-time DSP on microcontrollers to full-stack web apps.
+Outside of work I enjoy building hardware and software projects, from real-time DSP on microcontrollers to full-stack web apps.
 Comfortable reading schematics, writing code, and working a night shift when the chiller alarm goes off.

 Interested in critical facilities engineering, commissioning, and hyperscale data center operations.